 - Create a relaxing bedtime routine.
-You might want to take a warm shower or bath, or listen to soothing music. - Go to bed at the same time every night.
+You might want to take a warm shower or bath, listen to soothing music, or drink a cup of noncaffeinated tea. - Go to bed at the same time every night.
 And get up at the same time every morning, even if you feel tired.